qa276390/SearchTrack/README.md

 ## License

 SearchTrack is developed upon [CenterNet](https://github.com/xingyizhou/CenterNet) and [CenterTrack](https://github.com/xingyizhou/CenterTrack).
 Both codebases are released under MIT License themselves.
 Some code of CenterNet are from third-parties with different licenses, please check the CenterNet repo for details.
-In addition, this repo uses [py-motmetrics](https://github.com/cheind/py-motmetrics) and [TrackEval](https://github.com/JonathonLuiten/TrackEval) for evaluation.
+In addition, this repo uses [mots_tools](https://github.com/VisualComputingInstitute/mots_tools) and [TrackEval](https://github.com/JonathonLuiten/TrackEval) for evaluation and visualization.
 See [NOTICE](NOTICE) for detail.
 Please note the licenses of each dataset.
 Most of the datasets we used in this project are under non-commercial licenses.

 ## Citation